vidister/gimp-web/content/news/2015-11-18 20-years-of-gimp.md

 Category: News
 Authors: Wilber

-This week the GIMP project celebrates its 20th anniversay.
+This week the GIMP project celebrates its 20th anniversary.

 Back in 1995, University of California students, Peter Mattis and Kimball Spencer, were members of the eXperimental Computing Facility, a Berkeley campus organization of undergraduate students enthusiastic about computers and programming.
 In June of that year, the two hinted at their intentions to write a free graphical image manipulation program as a means of giving back to the free software community.